focusreactive/storybook-graphql-quick-start/README.md

 `vars: { org: 'storybookjs' }` - this is the list of variables that will be passed directly

-`searchVars: { user: 'UsulPro' }` - that variables will appear in the addon panel and users can write own values.
+`searchVars: { user: 'UsulPro' }` - those variables will appear in the addon panel and users can write own values.
 For example in the demo project you can input a Github user nickname to inspect a user.

 ### Configuring endpoint